szteve/BackupAndRestore/README.md

 schedule backups for the system to run monthly week etc

 #Instructions
+###NOTE: you must be super user to run command : sudo su or just sudo before any command then enter your password

-1.Download this repo to your system using this command in your terminal git clone https://github.com/szteve/BackupAndRestore
+1.Download this repo to your system using this command in your terminal

+  git clone https://github.com/szteve/BackupAndRestore

 2.cd into the repo using: cd BackupAndRestore